Jezail: In India

 Jazail or Jazair in India was a swivel gun falling between a firearm and an artillery, with a length of 7 to 8 feet.
 The operator of the gun was called jazā'il-andāz or jazā'ilchī in Hindustani language.
 Related words or spellings are gingall, janjal, ganjal, gazail.

 Contemporary use

-The jezail was still in use in Afghanistan in 20th century.
-It was replaced by Martini-Henry and other domestic and foreign rifles.
+The jezail was still in use in Afghanistan in the 20th century.
+It was replaced by the Martini-Henry and other domestic and foreign rifles.
 Limited numbers were used by Mujahideen rebels during the Soviet–Afghan War.
 Jezails can still be found in arms bazaars of Afghanistan.

 Derivatives of the jezail, barely recognizable, and usually termed "country-made weapons", are in use in rural India—especially in the state of Uttar Pradesh.

 In English literature

 The jezail is the weapon which wounded Dr. Watson—the fictional biographer of the fictional detective Sherlock Holmes—in the Battle of Maiwand during his military service in Afghanistan.
 There are discrepancies regarding the location of the wound, though; in A Study in Scarlet, Watson mentions it to be in the shoulder, while in The Sign of the Four, he mentions his leg, and in "The Adventure of the Noble Bachelor" he refers to the Jezail bullet being "in one of my limbs".

 The jezail is mentioned repeatedly in some of Wilbur Smith's books, notably Monsoon.
 It was also mentioned in the George MacDonald Fraser adventure Flashman, whose protagonist describes the slaughter by Afghan jezailchis during the 1842 retreat from Kabul.

 The weapon appears in Rudyard Kipling's 1886 poem "Arithmetic on the Frontier", where the low cost of the weapon is contrasted with the relatively expensive training and education of British officers: